 - The brush size: You will need a larger brush/roller to cover a majority of the surface and a smaller brush for painting the trim.

 - The brush tips: Brushes come with either a flagged or tipped end.
 A flagged end applies paint more consistently where a tipped end applies more precisely (especially when painting small, detailed surface areas).

 Still need help?
 Stop by our design center and we’ll assist you in choosing the right brush for your project.

 5. You Used a Low Quality Paint

-For example: A low quality, dark exterior paints will fade quickly after prolonged exposure to the sun.
-By contrast, our Davis Paint adds in UV protection elements to make sure darker exterior paint colors are more fade-resistant.
+For example: A low quality, dark exterior paint will fade quickly after prolonged exposure to the sun.
+However, our Davis Paint adds in UV protection elements to make sure darker exterior paint colors are more fade-resistant.
 Additionally, many of our paints include Microban® to prevent mold and mildew for up to 5 years.
 This gives your paint the durability needed to survive any weather elements.